BradHutchings/Mmojo-Server-v2/instructions/404-Build-APE.md

   ```

 #### Test the Assembled APE
-If you're build enviornment is x86_64 or aarch64, you can test the assembled APE.
+If your build environment is x86_64 or aarch64, you can test the assembled APE.
 Requires previously downloaded model to the `$MODELS_DIR` directory.
 - View the script: <a href="../scripts/404-Test-Cosmo-APE.sh" target="_blank">404-Test-Cosmo-APE.sh</a>.
 - Run the script:
   ```